Served: 5+ years

 Miss Duncan and the prosecutor were treated and released, but Deputy Rouvier’s head injuries were much more severe.
 He still in poor condition on Saturday, April 30.
 Deputy Rouvier died 24 days after the crash on May 21, 1966, at 6:30 a.m., without ever having regained consciousness.

 Deputy Rouvier was survived by his wife of seven years, Sherry Ann (Marcum) Rouvier; parents, Adrian Rouvier and Mrs. Elsie Foster; children, Samuel E. Rouvier, Jr. and Rochelle Renee Rouvier; and sisters, Mrs. James Tarvin and Miss Helen Foster.
 Visitation was held 4 to 8 p.m. on Tuesday, May 24, 1966 at the Moore Funeral Home in Batavia.
 Fraternal Order of Police services were held at 8 p.m.
 A funeral service was held at 2 p.m. on Wednesday, May 25, 1966, at the funeral home and he was buried in Mt.
 Moriah Cemetery, Amelia.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was revised on December 7, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired) Greater Cincinnati Police Historical Society President, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+© This narrative was further researched and revised on April 28, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired) Greater Cincinnati Police Museum Director, with assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.